ezsystems/ezplatform/README.md

 For instruction on how to run the functional tests, see [RUNNING_BEHAT.md](https://github.com/ezsystems/ezplatform/blob/master/RUNNING_BEHAT.md).

 ## Backwards compatibility
-eZ Platform aiming to be **100% content compatible** with eZ Publish 5.x, 4.x and 3.x *(introduced in 2002)*, meaning that content in those versions of the CMS can be upgraded using [online documentation](http://doc.ez.no/eZ-Publish/Upgrading) to eZ Platform.
+eZ Platform aims to be **100% content compatible** with eZ Publish 5.x, 4.x and 3.x *(introduced in 2002)*, meaning that content in those versions of the CMS can be upgraded using
+[online documentation](http://doc.ez.no/eZ-Publish/Upgrading) to eZ Platform.

 Unlike eZ Publish Platform 5.x, eZ Platform does not ship with eZ Publish Legacy (4.x).
 For Platform kernel use combined with legacy, eZ Publish Platform 5.4 is the most stable choice, offering support and maintenance updates until 2021.

-Alternative is releases of eZ Publish Community, latest as of Oct 2015 is v2014.11 found at [ezpublish-community](https://github.com/ezsystems/ezpublish-community).
+An alternative is releases of eZ Publish Community; the latest as of Oct 2015 is v2014.11, found at [ezpublish-community](https://github.com/ezsystems/ezpublish-community).

 ## COPYRIGHT
-Copyright (C) 1999-2015 eZ Systems AS.
+Copyright (C) 1999-2016 eZ Systems AS.
 All rights reserved.

 ## LICENSE
 http://www.gnu.org/licenses/gpl-2.0.txt GNU General Public License v2